-Explanation: In the ADDRESS parameter, a keyword value for count was not within the allowable range of decimal 1-256.
+- In the ADDRESS parameter of the IODEVICE statement, a keyword value for count was not within the allowable range of decimal 1-256. - In the FID parameter of the FUNCTION statement, a keyword value for count was not within the allowable range of decimal 1-255.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.